CarterPape/CarterPape.github.io/index.md

     * I created and produced the paper's first podcast, _[Dialogue with Technician]_.
 * Producer of [Praeci], which covered NC State and Raleigh news
     * Through Praeci, I independently produced two podcast series.
-* 11 years of programming experience, eight of which have been in the workplace
+* Twelve years of [programming experience]({% link the-blog/_posts/2020-02-05-ten-years-of-programming.md %}), nine of which have been [in the workplace]({% link resume.md %}#various-programming-jobs)
     * I have extensive web development and software engineering experience.
+* Drone pilot licensed for commercial flight
+    * I earned my [Part 107 authorization](https://www.faa.gov/uas/commercial_operators/) in May 2020 and have logged 17 hours of flight.

 [Dialogue with Technician]: https://overcast.fm/itunes1275744725/dialogue-with-technician
 [Praeci]: https://praeci.com